 - d.
-Secure each mounting bolt to the mounting surface using a 1" diameter flat washer and a 1/4"-20 lock nut from below.
-Tighten all four bolts until the four rubber feet on the baseplate are bottomed against the mounting surface and the foam seal is fully compressed. - e.
+At each of the four baseplate mounting holes, place a 3/8" flat washer on a 3/8"-16 bolt and insert the bolt into the hole (with preinstalled 3/8" shoulder washer) from above (see Figure 21). - e.
+Secure each mounting bolt to the mounting surface using a 3/8" shoulder washer, a 3/8" flat washer, a 3/8" lock washer, and a 3/8"-16 hex nut from below.
+Tighten all four bolts until the four rubber feet on the baseplate are bottomed against the mounting surface and the foam seal is fully compressed.
+KVH recommends that you tighten the nuts to between 12 and 16 ft-lbs (16.2 and 21.7 N-m) of torque. - f.
+Using wire cutters, cut and remove the shipping restraint securing the reflector to the antenna frame (see Figure 22). - g.
+Cut and remove the tie-wrap shipping restraint securing the antenna's LNB to the back of the reflector (see Figure 22). - h.
 Reinstall the radome onto the antenna.
-Secure in place with the three #10-32 screws you removed earlier (see Figure 16 on page 10). - f.
+Secure in place with the six #10-32 screws you removed in Step 6a (see Figure 16 on page 10). - i.
 Install a protective plastic cap (supplied in the kitpack) over each radome screw.

-Figure 23: Forward Arrow in Antenna Baseplate
+Figure 20: Forward Arrow in Antenna Baseplate

-Figure 24: Mounting the Antenna (Side View)
+Figure 21: Mounting the Antenna (Side View)